IoTitude/BaasBox/README.md

 ## Service setup

 The data was stored on BaasBox and it's noSQL OrientDB.
-The data is split into collections and documents.
+The data was split into collections and documents.
 The storage format was JSON.

 ### Collections